ajaykrsna/fundamentals-of-deep-learning/README.md

 # fundamentals-of-deep-learning
-These notebooks were created for the course MME 26849: "Fundamentals of Deep Learning and TinyML"
+These notebooks were created for the course MME 26849: "Fundamentals of Deep Learning and TinyML" by Marcus Rüb and myself.